 Why a prize?

-From the Orteig Prize sending aircraft across the Atlantic, to the Ansari XPRIZE sending private manned spacecraft to space, to the ongoing Google Lunar XPRIZE where teams are asked to drive a rover 500 m on the Moon, incentive competitions have simply been shown to work.
+From the Orteig Prize sending aircraft across the Atlantic, to the Ansari XPRIZE sending private manned spacecraft to space, to the previous Google Lunar XPRIZE where teams were asked to drive a rover 500 m on the Moon, incentive competitions have simply been shown to work.
 Prizes are an effective way of directing the efforts of others towards a unified goal with potentially universal utility.
 Prizes encourage a specific goal and ask it of anyone who is able.
 A prize does not specify who will take the first revolutionary step, simply that someone should take that step.

 Prizes are an excellent investment.
 The prize backers only spend their money if the competition garners a favorable result.
 The teams are compelled to initially spend their own resources to investigate several parallel designs.
 Incentive competitions have historically seen teams spend a combined $16 for every $1 used to fund the prize[22,23]; this represents a remarkable 16:1 return on your investment in terms of total R&D!

 A competition also adds extraneous benefits.
 Humans tend to be thrilled by competition.
 They love the challenge, the race against another pack of humans.
 A need emerges to quickly find a solution and win at all costs.

 Good solutions to the most difficult problems have been found under these conditions and frequently within shortened timeframes.
 We as a species need the ability to extract material resources from extraterrestrial sources as quickly as possible.
 Consider this incentive competition to be a fast, inexpensive, and exciting way for us all to realize that goal.